 The second factor has two components.
 First, as the number of people in the State of Delaware increases, the total cost of health care will increase.
-Since 1990, more than 138,000 people have joined Delaware's population (a growth rate of 21%).
-Collectively, they will increase total health expenditures by more than 500 million dollars annually.
+Since 1990, more than 164,000 people have joined Delaware's population (a growth rate of 25%).
+Collectively, they will increase total health expenditures by almost 1 billion dollars annually.
 Even if the total population remained the same and price levels were constant, total expenditures would increase through a greater demand for health care services by the aging population.